Geometrization of Three-Dimensional Orbifolds via Ricci Flow: Weak and strong graph orbifolds

 \begin{remark} In the definition of a weak graph manifold, we could have instead required that the connected components of the metric completion of $M - \bigcup_i T_i$ are circle bundles over surfaces.
 This would give an equivalent notion, since any Seifert-fibered $3$-manifold can be cut along tori into circle bundles over surfaces. \end{remark}

 For notation, we will write $S^2 - k B^2$ for the complement of $k$ disjoint separated open $2$-balls in $S^2$.

-\begin{definition} A {\em strong graph manifold} is a compact orientable $3$-manifold $M$ for which there is a collection $\{T_i\}$ of disjoint embedded tori in $\Int(M)$ such \begin{enumerate} \item The connected components of the metric completion of $M - \bigcup_i T_i$ are Seifert manifolds (possibly with boundary). \item For any $T_i$, the two circle fibrations on $T_i$ coming from the adjacent Seifert bundles are not isotopic. \item Each $T_i$ is incompressible in $M$. \end{enumerate} \end{definition}
+\begin{definition} A {\em strong graph manifold} is a compact orientable $3$-manifold $M$ for which there is a collection $\{T_i\}$ of disjoint embedded tori in $\Int(M)$ such that \begin{enumerate} \item After splitting $M$ open along $\{T_i\}$, the result has connected components that are Seifert manifolds (possibly with boundary). \item For any $T_i$, the two circle fibrations on $T_i$ coming from the adjacent Seifert bundles are not isotopic. \item Each $T_i$ is incompressible in $M$. \end{enumerate} \end{definition}